 The Ring Tower (Ringturm) packs a few surprises for passers by.
+Although an office block, it also doubles as an exhibition space, weather indicator, and work of art.

 - See also:

-A building and symbol
+A building & symbol

 (One of Vienna’s first tower buildings)

-The tower housed the new headquarters of the Wiener Städtische insurance company (and still does), but also played a symbolic role in the emergence of Vienna from the long shadow of WWII.
-After all, the 23-floor construction replaced one of the buildings destroyed by allied bombing.
+Built on the Ring boulevard to house the new headquarters of the Wiener Städtische insurance company (a job it continues to do), the Ringturm also played a symbolic role in the emergence of Vienna from the long shadow of WWII.

 (The Ringturm in summer 2022 with the installation by Dóra Maurer)